jpreecedev/developerhandbook/src/pages/devs-this-is-how-i-got-fit/index.md

 ## Protein supplements

-* Buy [Optimum Nutrition Gold Standard 100% Whey Double Rich Chocolate Protein Powder 2.27kg](http://www.amazon.co.uk/gp/product/B000QSNYGI/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B000QSNYGI&linkCode=as2&tag=jprecom-21), and drink it directly after your workout.
+* Optimum Nutrition Gold Standard 100% Whey Double Rich Chocolate Protein Powder 2.27kg, and drink it directly after your workout.
 This will help your muscles recover directly after a workout by giving you a protein "hit" that is quickly absorbed by the body.
-* Buy [Optimum Nutrition Gold Standard 100% Casein Protein Powder Drink Mix Creamy Vanilla 1.82 kg](http://www.amazon.co.uk/gp/product/B002DYJ0N4/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B002DYJ0N4&linkCode=as2&tag=jprecom-21), and drink it before you go to bed.
+* Optimum Nutrition Gold Standard 100% Casein Protein Powder Drink Mix Creamy Vanilla 1.82 kg, and drink it before you go to bed.
 This slow release protein will help your muscles recover whilst you sleep.
-* Buy [Optimum Nutrition 634 g Micronised Creatine Powder](http://www.amazon.co.uk/gp/product/B00T7L20EC/ref=as_li_tl?ie=UTF8&camp=1634&creative=6738&creativeASIN=B00T7L20EC&linkCode=as2&tag=jprecom-21).
+* Optimum Nutrition 634 g Micronised Creatine Powder.
 This powder, typically used by weight lifters, helps your body retain more water.
 This increases the amount you sweat and also helps with muscular recovery.

 ## To finish the story